epatyukova/goldilocks/docs/index.md

 # Welcome to Goldilocks

-Goldilocks helps you generate Quantum Espresso SCF input files.
+Goldilocks helps you generate Quantum Espresso SCF input files with optimal parameters predicted by machine learning models.

 Use the menu to navigate the documentation.

 ## Introduction

-This simple application aims to generate input files for Quantum Espresso single point energy calculations.
+This application generates input files for Quantum Espresso single point energy calculations with automatically optimized parameters.

-Performing simple SCF energy calculation requires a correct choice of parameters: functional, pseudo-potentials, plane wave cutoff values for energy and density, k-mesh, suitable smearing method, and corresponding degauss value.
-Magnetic compounds require an appropriate spin configuration to be specified along with starting magnetizations for each atomic species, and possibly the use of starting_magnetization or constrained magnetization settings to ensure convergence to the correct magnetic state.
+### What Goldilocks Does

+Performing a simple SCF energy calculation requires choosing several parameters:
+- **Functional**: Exchange-correlation functional (PBE or PBEsol)
+- **Pseudopotentials**: From the SSSP library, with efficiency or precision modes
+- **Cutoffs**: Plane wave cutoff values for energy and density
+- **K-mesh**: K-point sampling grid
+- **Smearing**: Smearing method and corresponding degauss value
+- **Magnetic configuration**: For magnetic compounds, appropriate spin configuration and starting magnetizations

-The parameters ususally can be chosen in a non-unique way.
-Choosing the set of parameters providing a given calculation accuracy usually requiers additional calculations to check convergence.
-Here we aim at predicting good sets of parameters.
-This may help to avoid running convergence studies or provide a good starting point for such calculations.
+These parameters can usually be chosen in multiple ways.
+Choosing a set that provides a given calculation accuracy typically requires additional calculations to check convergence.
+Goldilocks predicts good parameter sets using machine learning models, helping you avoid running convergence studies or providing a good starting point for such calculations.

+### Key Features

+- **ML-based k-point prediction**: Uses Random Forest or ALIGNN models to predict optimal k-point spacing with confidence intervals
+- **Automatic parameter selection**: Chooses pseudopotentials and cutoffs based on SSSP recommendations
+- **Multiple generation methods**: Deterministic (ASE-based) or LLM-assisted generation
+- **Database integration**: Search for structures in free materials databases (JARVIS, Materials Project, MC3D, OQMD)

-Scientific details, and model evaluations can be found in [Related research](related-research.md) section.
+Scientific details and model evaluations can be found in the [Related research](related-research.md) section.

 ## Contributors